-- 1.Go to Call Center > Monitor View > Monitor Theme. - 2.Click New and configure the following:
+- 1. Go to Call Center > Monitor View > Monitor Theme. - 2.
+Click New and configure the following:

 GUI field Description

 Theme name Enter a name for the theme.

-Background color Click each field to select the color for the monitor view
+Background color Column header color Row header color Click each field to select the color for the monitor view background, column header, row header, row, and text.

-Column header color background, column header, row header, row, and text.
+Row color

-Row header color
+Text color

-GUI field Description Row color Text color TOX COLO Agent Threshold Setting Click New to set the colors for agent names display in monitor view based on status.
+GUI field Description Agent Threshold Setting Click New to set the colors for agent names display in monitor view based on status.
 Status Choose an agent status for which you want to set a color.
 Threshold value Enter the refresh interval time for displaying the agent names in seconds.
 Threshold color Select the color theme for displaying the agent names at the time interval you set.

-^{3.}Click Create, then Create.
+3. Click Create, then Create.